Tom-Nagy/know-it/README.md

 ### Solved

-Issue :
+Issue : when submitting an answer in the game it repeats the event that is listening for it by the number of time we have submitted an answer.
+For example if we are answwering the fourth question, it will read it the event four times and it should be done once only.
-Solve :
+Solve : I have added a third parameter to the event listener so it happens only once. `{once: true}`

-Issue :
+Issue : When exiting the game, if the user click start a game with (or whithout) selecting a different subject, the previous game resume instead of starting from new.
-Solve :
+Solve : Create a function (`initialGameSettings()`) that is called when the start button is click and set the position of the avatar to the starting place.

 ### Unsolved

 Issue :

-Issue :
+Issue : on Iphone, the menue icone is not rendering properly rendering.

 [**:back:** *Table of Content*](#Table-of-Content)